NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

-Kangkong, also referred to as water spinach, is a well-loved leafy vegetable commonly found in South and Southeast Asian cuisine.
+Kangkong, also known as water spinach, is a popular leafy vegetable commonly used in South and Southeast Asian cuisine.

-Recognized for its mildly sweet flavor and succulent, slightly slimy texture, Kangkong is frequently incorporated into salads, braised dishes, and stir-fries.
+Appreciated for its mildly sweet flavor and tender, slightly slippery texture, kangkong is often added to salads, braised dishes, and stir-fries.

-Despite belonging to the Convolvulaceae family and sharing a botanical relation with sweet potatoes, Kangkong bears little resemblance to conventional spinach.
+Despite belonging to the Convolvulaceae family and sharing a botanical relation with , Kangkong bears little resemblance to conventional spinach.

 Scientific Name: Ipomoea aquatica Forsk.